Frequinzy/jabref/report.md

 Emil

 Filippa
-- Understanding our implementation through logging and running the program and importing different bib files (2h)
+- Understanding our implementation through logging and running the program and importing different bib files:
+  - Requirement 1 (60m)
+  - Requirement 2 (60m)

 Lotta
-- Understanding our implementation through logging and running the program and importing different bib files (2h)
+- Understanding our implementation through logging and running the program and importing different bib files:
+    - Requirement 1 (60m)
+    - Requirement 2 (60m)

 Tianning